mascah/cookiecutter-turbo-django/docs/0-introduction/the-modular-monolith.rst

 Why Not Microservices (Yet)?
 ----------------------------

 Microservices are powerful for large organizations with mature platform teams.
-For most teams, they're premature.
+For most teams starting out, they introduce complexity that outweighs their benefits.

 Distributed Computing Complexity
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-DHH emphasizes in `The Majestic Monolith`_ that distribution should be avoided unless absolutely necessary:

-    "If you can keep it all in one app, you have a much better chance of keeping it all in your head too."
+Distribution should be avoided unless the benefits clearly outweigh the costs.
+If you can keep it all in one app, you have a much better chance of keeping it all in your head too.

 Microservices introduce distributed computing challenges: